morris/dop/README.md

 ## Parameters

 Dop introduces additional parameter markers written as `::name` or `??`.
-They resolve to arbitrary values like arrays, `null`, and other SQL fragments, and enable powerful composition:
+They allow arbitrary values like arrays, `null`, and other SQL fragments, and enable powerful composition:

 ```php